reallynotburner/Curiosity-Controller/README.md

 ### 10k Potentiometers
 [Potentiometers](https://www.amazon.com/Taiss-Potentiometer-Variable-Resistors-Terminals/dp/B09XDR799P) are often used as volume controls.
 I'm using them as a position sensor for the steerable wheels.
 They convert an angle of the steering bracket into a voltage, which can be read by the ESP32, which then controls the steering motor that can move the bracket to the desired position.

+### Code Acknowledgements
+- [Arduino platform](https://www.arduino.cc/) for their wonderful hardware & programming environment, start here if you want to build anything but don't know how to do any of it.
+- [ESPRESSIF](https://www.espressif.com/en/producttype/esp32-wroom-32) a Chinese organization known for their superb wireless hardware, with software examples that are easily used in Arduino or standalone.
+- [ARM Limited, et al.](https://github.com/littlefs-project/littlefs) simplifies putting the resources for the web app on the ESP32.
+- [me-no-dev and Lacamera](https://github.com/lacamera/ESPAsyncWebServer) for their ESP WebServer, making it a trivial task to have a web browser serve your web application.
+- [Rui Santos & Sara Santos Random Nerd Tutorials](https://RandomNerdTutorials.com/esp32-websocket-server-sensor/) for their websocket demo for ESP32 and Web, enabling real-time control from the app to the rover.
+- [Yoann Moinet](https://github.com/yoannmoinet/nipplejs) for his ephemeral and intuitive joystick library "NippleJS".
+- [Kevin Harrington and John K. Bennet](https://madhephaestus.github.io/ESP32Servo/annotated.html) for their ESP32 compatible PWM library, I couldn't make the default Espressif implementation work.
+- [Benoit Blanchon](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties) for his ArduinoJson library, making the two-way communication protocal simple, and transferrable across web, wifi and http.